Based on the interview with Taylor Pearson, entrepreneur and author of The End of Job

 Bitcoin was originally designed to simplify electronic payments by eliminating merchant banks and payment processors.
 Since then, its purpose has transformed from a medium of exchange or a store of value.
 Many advocates believe that Bitcoin and other cryptocurrencies could become alternatives to fiat currencies with philosophical and technical advantages.

 The benefits of a large selectorate are illustrated in democracy and enshrined in the Constitution and Bill of Rights.
-These founding documents intentionally made the government move slowly by increasing the size of the selectorate, while putting checks and balances among the three branches of government to avoid any single person wielding control.
+These founding documents intentionally made the government move slowly by increasing the size of the electorate while putting checks and balances among the three branches of government to avoid any single person wielding control.

 The same dynamics could make cryptocurrencies preferable to fiat currencies in terms of governance.
-With a large selectorate, cryptocurrencies may be less vulnerable to poor decision making by governments (e.g. bad monetary policies) and the majority of holders have more say in when the underlying structure should evolve.
+With a large selectorate, cryptocurrencies may be less vulnerable to poor decision-making by governments (e.g. bad monetary policies) and the majority of holders have more say in when the underlying structure should evolve.

 Cryptocurrencies operate on a decentralized blockchain ledger that makes it possible for anyone to transact without a central authority.
-In addition to cutting out the middleman, the blockchain makes it nearly impossible for anyone to change or manipulate transactions, protects the privacy of every participant, and provides complete (anonymized) transparency.
+In addition to cutting out the middleman, blockchain technology makes it nearly impossible for anyone to change or manipulate transactions, protects the privacy of every participant, and provides complete (anonymized) transparency.

-The Investment Thesis
+The Bitcoin Investment Thesis

 In the past, Bitcoin’s biggest hurdle was its high volatility, making it a risky investment.
-The introduction of institutional investors and futures markets have reduced volatility by letting investors bet on *future* spot market prices.
+The introduction of institutional investors and futures markets has reduced volatility by letting investors bet on *future* spot market prices.
 Institutional portfolio rebalancing could reduce the severity of a downturn as holders maintain their allocations.